EECS 281 – Winter 2021

 solid wall!
 This is considered unhealthy.

-The program must run to completion within 35 seconds of total CPU time (user + system)
+The program must run to completion within 35 seconds of total CPU time (user + system) - programs running for longer than this period will receive 0 points on that test case.
+In

 most cases 35 seconds is much more time than you should need; even if you finish before 35